-Applications received at or after Friday, February 16, 2024, 12:01 PM ET, will not be accepted as a submission.
-Any additions or deletions to a submitted application will not be accepted.
-If you are able to email all five PDF files at one time, please feel free to do so.
-Sending multiple emails with one PDF file each is acceptable.
+Applications received at or after March 1, 2024, 12:01 p.m.
+ET, will not be forwarded to the Review Panel for funding consideration.
+Any additions or deletions to an application will not be accepted after the deadline of 12:00 p.m., ET.
+If you are able to email documents in fewer files, please feel free.
+If you need to send multiple emails, that is acceptable.
 Application must be labeled and completely packaged for receipt by DBH.
-Unidentified emails of applications will not be accepted.
+Unidentified emails and files of applications will not be accepted.